ChemistryWiki | RecentChanges | Preferences

 - Be able to explain how using the concept of a mole that one can relate number of basic particles and mass of those basic particles even though particles are too small to count or weigh individually.

-- Be able to do mole calculations for elements (mass to mole, mole to mass, mole to number, number to mole).
+- Be able to do mole calculations for elements/compounds (mass to mole, mole to mass, mole to number, number to mole).
+Be able to calculate molar mass for compounds.